HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Holistic Query-Aware Frame Selection

 \subsection{Overview}

-Some MLLMs for video understanding typically employ uniform sampling to select video frames.
-However, this strategy not only introduces a large number of task-irrelevant redundant frames but also risks omitting fleeting yet critical moments essential for comprehension.
-To address this limitation, we propose an end-to-end trainable framework capable of performing dynamic, task-oriented frame selection.
+The overall architecture of our holistic frame selection (HFS) framework is illustrated in Figure~\ref{fig:details}.
+The design principle of HFS is to formulate frame selection as a set-level optimization problem that can be jointly trained end-to-end with downstream tasks.
+This requires three components: (i) CoT-conditioned query understanding, which goes beyond shallow feature matching to capture task intent; (ii) a differentiable set-quality objective that evaluates the selected subset holistically; and (iii) online training signals from downstream tasks to guide and refine the frame selection process.
 Let the input video be $\mathcal{V} = \{\mathcal{V}_i\}_{i=1}^N$, where $\mathcal{V}_i$ is the $i$-th frame and $N$ is the total number of frames.
 We obtain the video embedding matrix $\bm{E}_v$ using a pre-trained visual encoder $\Phi_v$, followed by a linear projection layer $\bm{W}_v$, as follows: